-Mr Bassalé is the Executive Diversity Officer at South Puget Sound Community College where he is leading the College’s efforts to create a culture of belonging and close the opportunity gap for historically underrepresented students.
+During his five-year tenure as the Executive Diversity Officer at South Puget Sound Community College (a 2023 ASPEN Top 10 Community College finalist), Parfait championed a culture of belonging and implemented equity programs that reduced the achievement gap for historically excluded students.

-Mr Bassalé holds a Masters in Conflict Resolution from Portland State University and has supported many state agencies, Boards, non-profit and private sector organizations with their Diversity and equity initiatives.
-He sits on the Olympia School District Education Foundation Board of trustees and the Washington State Diversity, Equity and Inclusion Council.
+Mr. Bassalé holds a Masters in Conflict Resolution from Portland State University and has supported many state agencies, boards, non-profit and private sector organizations with their diversity, equity and inclusion initiatives.
+He is a Social Justice and Equity Commissioner for the City of Olympia, sits on the Olympia School District Education Foundation Board of Trustees, as well as the Washington State Diversity, Equity and Inclusion Council.

-A life long journey building bridges through storytelling, reflexive inquiry and songs...
+A life long journey building relational bridges through music